Participating orchestras can choose between the following two main categories:

 2.9 Evaluation of the achievement:

-The jury will use a 100-point system and judge according to the following rules:
+The jury will use a 100-point system and judge within the following scoring categories:

 In each category the prizes of Gold, Silver, Bronze and Recognition will be awarded.